jkup/jonkuperman.com/content/blog/exciting-movement-js-tooling/index.md

 tags: ['JavaScript', 'Compilers']
 ---

-It's been an exciting month for the JavaScript tooling ecosystem.
+It's been an exciting few months for the JavaScript tooling ecosystem.
 I've never been much good at guessing what's coming next, but there are a lot of projects that have me very excited.

 First, [Snowpack](https://www.snowpack.dev/) launched.
 Now that JS has a proper [module system](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), you can literally just export and import components with no need for a bundler in modern browsers.
 Snowpack takes advantage of this by skipping the "bundle" step entirely and just letting you serve your ESM (JS module) components natively.